wix-incubator/generator-angular-wixapp/README.md

 $ grunt build
 ```

-This command this build your app do dist directory.
+This command will build your app do dist directory.

 ## License